 Net feed-in tariff

-This is where you get credited for the amount of electricity over what you use.
+This is where you get credited for the amount of electricity your solar panels generate but which you don't use.

 Net feed-in tariffs are used in:

 - South Australia